zmake/zmake.github.io/README.md

 # zmake

-zmake is a multi-platform build system generator like CMake or SCons, but designed to be light-weight.
+zmake is a multi-platform build system generator like CMake or SCons, but designed to be lightweight.
 Its file enumeration will auto-add new files unless they match an ignore pattern.
 It checks [filenames](../master/src/examples/example/Example_SuffixPlatforms_Win.cpp) and [directories](../master/src/examples/example_subdirectory/plat_win32) to determine which configurations a file should be compiled for.

 ## What does it do?